- Economic Development

 - Urban Studies

-Jennifer Clark is an associate professor in the School of Public Policy and director of the Center for Urban Innovation (CUI) in the Ivan Allen College.
-Her research focuses on the development and diffusion of regional policies and their effect on cities and their economic resilience.
+Jennifer Clark is an Associate Professor at the School of Public Policy and Director of the Center for Urban Innovation at the Georgia Institute of Technology.
+Dr. Clark publishes work on the development and diffusion of regional policies and their effect on cities and their economic resilience.

-Her newest book, Working Regions: Reconnecting Innovation and Production in the Knowledge Economy (2013) focuses on policy models aimed at rebuilding the links between innovation and manufacturing in the U.S. Her first book, Remaking Regional Economies: Power, Labor, and Firm Strategies in the Knowledge Economy (with Susan Christopherson) won the Best Book Award from the Regional Studies Association in 2009.
-Clark’s second book, Basic Methods of Policy Analysis and Planning (with Carl Patton and David Sawicki) is widely adopted in policy and planning courses.
-She is also the co-editor of the forthcoming Handbook of Manufacturing Industries in the World Economy with John Bryson and Vida Vanchan.
+Dr. Clark has published four books.
+Working Regions: Reconnecting Innovation and Production in the Knowledge Economy (2013) focuses on policy models aimed at rebuilding the links between innovation and manufacturing in the U.S. Remaking Regional Economies: Power, Labor, and Firm Strategies in the Knowledge Economy (with Susan Christopherson) won the Best Book Award from the Regional Studies Association in 2009.
+Basic Methods of Policy Analysis and Planning (with Carl Patton and David Sawicki) is widely adopted in policy and planning courses.
+The Handbook of Manufacturing Industries in the World Economy (edited with John Bryson and Vida Vanchan) was published by Edward Elgar in June 2015.
+In addition to her books, Dr. Clark has published more than twenty book chapters and articles.

 Working Regions focuses on policy aimed at building sustainable and resilient regional economies in the wake of the global recession.
 Using examples of four ‘working regions’ — regions where research and design functions and manufacturing still coexist in the same cities — the book argues for a new approach to regional economic development.
 It does this by highlighting policies that foster innovation and manufacturing in small firms, focus research centers on pushing innovation down the supply chain, and support dynamic, design-driven firm networks.